cerplot/luigi/doc/configuration.rst

   The default value is "smtp".

-  In order to send messages through Amazon SNS or SES set up your AWS config files or run Luigi on an EC2 instance with proper instance profile.
+  In order to send messages through Amazon SNS or SES set up your AWS config files or run Trun on an EC2 instance with proper instance profile.

   In order to use sendgrid, fill in your sendgrid API key in the